michaeltelford/wgit/README.md

 	"title": "text"
 }
 ```
-5) Set the `Wgit::CONNECTION_DETAILS` for your DB instance somewhere in your code (prior to using `Wgit::Database`)
+5) Set the connection details for your MongoDB instance using `Wgit.set_connection_details` (prior to using `Wgit::Database`)

 ### Database Example

 The below script shows how to use Wgit's database functionality to crawl and then search HTML documents stored in the DB.

-If you're running the code below for yourself, remember to replace the `Wgit::CONNECTION_DETAILS` with your own.
+If you're running the code below for yourself, remember to replace the Hash containing the connection details with your own.

 ```ruby
 require 'wgit'